Navigating the Main Menu

 Wallet Descriptor¶

-For multisig wallets, it is essential to load a descriptor to check addresses and perform full PSBT verification.
-For single-sig wallets, loading a descriptor is optional and serves as a redundancy check of the coordinator's wallet attributes.
+For multisig and miniscript, loading a wallet descriptor is essential to verify addresses and PSBT validations.
+For single-sig wallets, it remains optional and serves as a redundancy check of the coordinator's wallet attributes.

-If you access the "Wallet Descriptor" option again after loading your wallet, you will see the wallet's name, fingerprints, and the abbreviated XPUBs of all cosigners, along with a QR code containing the exact data that was initially loaded.
-If an SD card is inserted, you can save the descriptor to it for later use without the assistance of a coordinator.
-Additionally, if you have a thermal printer attached, you can print this QR code.
+Re-access the "Wallet Descriptor" option after loading your wallet to view its name and a QR code containing the originally loaded data.
+If an SD card is inserted, you can save the descriptor for future use without a coordinator's assistance.
+Additionally, if a thermal printer is attached, you can print the QR code.

 Please note that if you customize the wallet parameters or restart the device, the descriptor will be unloaded, and you may need to load it again to check addresses.